-I am an Assistant Professor of Political Science at Purdue University.
-In 2023-24, I will be a Visiting Scholar at Harvard University's Institute for Rebooting Social Media in the Berkman Klein Center for Internet & Society.
+I am an Associate Professor of Political Science and University Faculty Scholar at Purdue University.
+I am also a 2023-24 Visiting Scholar at Harvard University's Institute for Rebooting Social Media in the Berkman Klein Center for Internet & Society.
 Previously, I was an Assistant Professor of Global Politics at Humboldt State University and Andrew Mellon Foundation and American Council of Learned Societies doctoral fellow.

-I broadly research private actors in global governance.
+I broadly research private actors in global governance such as tech companies, contractors, and lobbyists.
 My work has been published in International Organization, International Studies Quarterly, Perspectives on Politics, and International Studies Review, among other outlets.
-My book, Hybrid Sovereignty in World Politics (Cambridge Studies in International Relations, 2022), explores how sovereign power is expressed through nonstate actors such as security contractors, business associations, and NGOs.
-My current project explores the global politics of Big Tech.
+My book, Hybrid Sovereignty in World Politics (Cambridge Studies in International Relations, 2022), explores how sovereign power is produced jointly by states and nonstate actors.
 I also theorize relational approaches like constructivism and new kinds of responsibility.

-I lead an undergraduate research lab at Purdue on International Politics and Responsible Tech (iPART).
-Our current project builds an original dataset of Facebook's sociopolitical harms and tracks related regulatory activities worldwide.
+My current research explores the global politics of Big Tech and the sociopolitical implications of artificial intelligence.
+I lead a research lab at Purdue on International Politics and Responsible Tech (iPART).
+One project builds an original dataset of Facebook's sociopolitical harms and tracks related regulatory activities worldwide.
+Another assembles a Tech Transparency database to assess how companies fulfill their human rights obligations.
 This research has received funding from the National Endowment for the Humanities and several internal grants at Purdue.

 I have won numerous teaching awards, including the highest recognition for assistant professors at Purdue.